leejoonli/code-every-day/log.md

 ## Thoughts

 Very similar to SQL commands and JS array iterator methods.
 There's something about enumerable and enumerator which I don't fully understand but will look into later.

+# Day 96 (5/10/2022)

+## C#

+Continued learning about C#.
+Learning more about LINQ and async / await.

+## Thoughts

+Understand that LINQ is used to query data from a database in C# but don't fully understand why you should use the queries.
+Async and await seem similar to what I saw in JS but the keywords are attached to the function names.
+Need to read more.